YossiIsSoy/hello-world/README.md

-# hello-world
+# Hello World

-tutorial repository
+This repository is a simple tutorial for experimenting with Git.

-student of medicine with a fascination in computer programming commit to show how to commit
+I am a student of medicine with a fascination for computer programming.

+This commit demonstrates how to make a commit.